- Our receptionist will conduct an admission and routine check

 Surgery for Young Children

-At Mount Elizabeth, we take extra care so everyone has a positive experience at our hospitals, this is especially so with our youngest patients.
+At Mount Elizabeth, we take extra care so everyone has a positive experience at our hospitals, especially with our youngest patients.
 As young children may be anxious about their surgery, we allow and encourage you or your partner to stay with your child for as much of the process as possible.

 Once your child has been admitted for surgery, you will have to wait in the reception area.
 However, you can rejoin your child in the recovery bay after surgery, and stay with them until they are discharged.